 Demetrios has dreamed of fighting with the phalanx his whole life, but the young villager will soon learn that, in a clash of empires, you're only ever one swing of the sword away from death - or entering legend.

 It's a broad canvas Kane is painting on, but he does it with vivid colours and, like the Romans themselves, he can show great admiration for a Greek enemy and still kick them in the balls

 Exceptional.
 Kane's excelled once again in capturing the terror and the glory . . . of the ancient battlefield, and this story is one that's been begging for an expert hand for a long time

 Carried off with panache and Kane's expansive, engaging, action-packed style.
 A complex, fraught, moving and passionate slice of history from one of our generation's most ambitious and engaging writers.

 Grabs you from the start and never lets go.
 Thrilling action combines with historical authenticity to summon up a whole world in a sweeping tale of politics and war.
 A triumph!

 Kenya born, Irish by blood and UK resident, Ben Kane's passion for history has seen him change career from veterinary medicine to writing, and taken him to more than 60 countries, and all 7 continents.
 During his travels and subsequent research, including walking hundreds of miles in complete Roman military gear, he has learned much about the Romans and the way they lived.
-Nine of his eleven novels have been Sunday Times top ten bestsellers, and his books are published in twelve languages; a million copies have sold worldwide.
+Ten of his thirteen novels have been Sunday Times top ten bestsellers, and his books are published in twelve languages; a million copies have sold worldwide.
 In 2016, his research was recognised by Bristol University with an honorary Doctor of Letters degree.
-Kane lives in Somerset with his wife and children, where he writes full time.
+Kane lives in Somerset, where he writes full time.